nodejs/node/BUILDING.md

 interpreter will cease receiving updates.
 See https://python3statement.org/ for more information.

-The Node.js project now supports both Python 3 and Python 2 for building.
+The Node.js project supports both Python 3 and Python 2 for building.
 If both are installed Python 3 will be used.
 If only Python 2 is available it will be used instead.
 When possible we recommend that you build and test with Python 3.